singe/jollyexec/readme.md

 ## TODO

 * Create a regex filter for parameters to limit what values a client can submit, or at least force someone to consider it.
+* Automatically generate linux sandbox profile based on the execution profile as described by @staaldraad here https://infosec.exchange/@staaldraad/112575264607974109